licaakwarteng/angelica/index.md

 ## Other BI Projects:
-You can view the all BI projects in repository<a href="https://github.com/licaakwarteng/Data-Analytics-BI-Projects">here</a>
+You can view other BI projects in repository <a href="https://github.com/licaakwarteng/Data-Analytics-BI-Projects">here</a>
 1. Video Game: VG Sales Analysis
 2. Spare Parts: Merge & Append Data